V4Fire/Client/src/components/friends/daemons/README.md

 ### [group]

-A name of the group the daemon belongs to.
+A name of the group to which the daemon belongs.
 The parameter is provided to [[Async]].

 ```typescript
 import iBlock, { component, field } from 'components/super/i-block/i-block';